 Check The Barn out:

 Another hostel right on the edge of the Abel Tasman National Park, Adventure Inn Marahau is an accommodation exclusively for backpackers with only six-bed and eight-bed dorms available.
 They’re pretty awesome dorms at that, with each bed featuring its own charging port and personal lamp.
 And that’s not all!
 Relax with a movie in the 20-seat cinema room, play a game of pool, pick up a coffee from The Bus Stop Diner, and cook up a storm in the communal kitchen or outside in the barbecue area.

 Check Adventure Inn Marahau out:

 This Victorian homestead will make you feel more like a flashpacker than a backpacker.
 White Elephant Accommodation is in Motueka, a great base for the Abel Tasman National Park where activity providers can pick you up from.
 There’s an inside and outside kitchen area complete with a barbecue and pizza oven, ideal for those sunny days in the huge garden.
 For more ways to enjoy Motueka, check out the 10 Best Things to Do in Motueka.

 Check White Elephant Backpackers out:

 - White Elephant Backpackers on Trip.com

 - White Elephant Backpackers on Expedia

 The largest town close to Abel Tasman National Park is Kaiteriteri with plenty of shops, services and things going on.
-Kaiteri Lodge is in short walking distance from all of this, plus the beach where most Abel Tasman activities operate from.
-As well as kitchen facilities, Kaiteri Lodge has its own on-site restaurant and bar open November to April and May to October.
+Kaiteriteri Beach Lodge is within short walking distance from all of this, plus the beach where most Abel Tasman activities operate from.
+Stay in hostel dorms, camping cabins or private double or family rooms.
+As well as kitchen facilities, the lodge has its own on-site restaurant and bar open every day in summer and limited days in winter.

 Check Happy Apple Backpackers out: